 - The next step is to upload the .csv file to Gmail.

 - Next, head to Twitter and open a new account using your new Gmail address.
 You will see a prompt asking you to sync your contacts.
 Tap on that button (Find Friends).
 Twitter will automatically read the email address from your Gmail account, eventually allowing you to track them immediately.

 - Create a new Facebook account and click on “Find Friends.”
 Follow their simple instruction and there you have it-Bingo!
-Your entire Facebook customers/clients will be presented to you, and you’ll be able to connect with them with a single click.
+Your entire customers/clients will be presented to you, and you’ll be able to connect with them without spending zero dollars on facebook.